-Core deposit intangibles consist of those that arose from the acquisition of certain assets and liabilities of INBS in February 2011 of €78m and the deposit book of Northern Rock Ireland of €26m, acquired in January 2012 as disclosed in note 41 and are amortised over five years from the date of recognition.
+\Core deposit intangibles consist of those that arose from the acquisition of certain assets and liabilities of INBS in February 2011 of €78m and the deposit book of Northern Rock Ireland of €26m, acquired in January 2012 as disclosed in note 40 and are amortised over five years from the date of recognition.
 Amortisation of these core deposit intangibles are reflected in net interest income, note 6.
 Management have undertaken an impairment review at year end 2012 of the core deposit intangible assets which confirmed that there are no indication of impairment and the five year amortisation period is appropriate.

-23. Deferred taxation
+22. Deferred taxation

+Group Comp any

-31 December 31 December
+31 December 31 December 31 December 31 December

-2012 2011
+2012 2011 2012 2011

-€m €m
+€m €m €m €m

-Deferred tax liabilities (19) (168)
+Deferred tax liabilities (19) (168) - -

-Deferred tax assets 69 184
+Deferred tax assets 69 184 50 191

-Reclassification to liabilities classified as held for sale (note 5(a)) - 168
+Reclassification to liabilities classified as held for sale (note 5(a)) - 168 -

-Net Deferred tax obligations at 31 December 50 184
+Net Deferred tax obligations at 31 December 50 184 50 191